isaidspaghetti/stream-hubspot-contacts/README.md

 ### Create a Stream channel

+// todo@taylor: you don't really "register" the client with stream.
+You configure it with the proper credentials.

 Back to the `router.post` function.
-Now that we have our client registered with Stream, and our users registered with that client, we can open a channel for the two to chat.
-Stream's `channel()` method first accepts a channel type; `'messaging'` will be the best for this app.
+Now that we have our users registered with Stream, we can open a channel for the two to chat.
+Stream's `channel()` method first accepts a channel type; `'messaging'` will be the best for this app. // todo@taylor: add link to streams message types

 Each channel on your client should have a unique name.
 We use the customer's email address, so that if the user is disconnected from their chat, they can return to it by entering the same credentials into the registration form.

 The `members` argument specifies which users can join this channel.
 This is not required for the channel, but by specifying the members, we add a layer of privacy.
+If we leave `members` off the channel is public by default.

 ### Token and response